Hope of Israel Ministries (Ecclesia of YEHOVAH):

-In the book of Genesis, YEHOVAH God said, at the original creation of mankind:
+In the book of Genesis, God said, at the original creation of mankind:

-How much authority did YEHOVAH God really intend to give mankind?
-David tells us in the Psalms, "What is man, that thou art mindful of him? and the son of man, that thou visitest him?
+So, how much authority did YEHOVAH God really intend to give Adam's descendants?
+David tells us in the Psalms, "What is man [Adam], that thou art mindful of him? and the son of man, that thou visitest him?
 For thou hast made him a little lower than the angels, and hast crowned him with glory and honour.
 Thou madest him to have dominion over the works of thy hands: thou hast put ALL THINGS [that is, ALL THE UNIVERSE!!!] under his feet..."
 (Psalm 8:4-6).

 The apostle Paul referred to this Scripture, when he wrote, "Thou hast put all things under his feet.
-For in that he put ALL in subjection under him [mankind], HE LEFT NOTHING THAT IS NOT PUT UNDER HIM.
-But now we see NOT YET all things put under him" (Heb.
-2:8).
+For in that he put ALL in subjection under him [children of Israel], HE LEFT NOTHING THAT IS NOT PUT UNDER HIM.
+But now we see NOT YET all things put under him" (Hebrews 2:8).

-YEHOVAH God intends for mankind, after he repents of his sins and learns his lessons, and learns to obey YEHOVAH God, and develops righteous, holy, godly character, to become GLORIFIED AS HIS OWN CHILDREN -- HIS DIVINE SONS -- whom He will give AUTHORITY to rule the entire Cosmos -- the UNIVERSE -- all the galaxies and star systems of space!
+YEHOVAH God intends for all the children of Israel, after they repent of their sins and learn their lessons, and learn to obey YEHOVAH God, and develops righteous, holy, godly character, to become GLORIFIED AS HIS OWN CHILDREN -- HIS DIVINE SONS -- whom He will give AUTHORITY to rule the entire Cosmos -- the UNIVERSE -- all the galaxies and star systems of space!

-As Paul wrote to the Church in Rome, "The Spirit itself beareth witness with our spirit, that we ARE the children of God.
-And if children, then HEIRS: heirs of GOD, and JOINT-HEIRS with CHRIST: if so be that we suffer with him, that we may be also GLORIFIED TOGETHER" (Rom.
-8:16-17).
-Paul was so overwhelmed by the thought of our destiny, that he exclaimed, "For I reckon that the sufferings of this present time are not worthy to be compared with the GLORY that shall be revealed in us" (Rom.
-8:18).
+As Paul wrote to the Church in Rome, "The Spirit itself beareth witness with our spirit, that we [Israelites] ARE the children of God.
+And if children, then HEIRS: heirs of GOD, and JOINT-HEIRS with CHRIST: if so be that we suffer with him, that we [Israelites] may be also GLORIFIED TOGETHER" (Romans 8:16-17).
+Paul was so overwhelmed by the thought of our destiny, that he exclaimed, "For I reckon that the sufferings of this present time are not worthy to be compared with the GLORY that shall be revealed in us [Israelites]" (Romans 8:18).

 How awesome is the Plan of YEHOVAH God!

-Will YEHOVAH's Plan of reproducing Himself, expanding His divine Family, through human beings made in His express image and likeness, continue throughout eternity?
+Will YEHOVAH's Plan of reproducing Himself, expanding His divine Family, through Israelites made with "the breath of life", continue throughout eternity?
 There are many indications in the Scriptures that it is so.
 Consider!